FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

-shifts of at least 10° in marine phytoplankton niches by the end of this century [@bartonAnthropogenicClimateChange2016] in response to warming waters, with increases in *P. marinus* of approximately 50% in the more poleward regions of their distributions.
+shifts of at least 10° in marine phytoplankton niches by the end of this century [@bartonAnthropogenicClimateChange2016] in response to warming waters, with increases in *P. marinus* of approximately 50% in the more poleward regions of their distributions. @follettTrophicInteractionsHeterotrophic2022 however, model interactions of heterotrophic  bacteria  that may influence latitudinal expansion of *P. marinus*.

 Near the equator, photoperiod remains nearly constant at the ocean surface, approximately 12 hours (h) of daylight and 12 h of darkness